tognoliaaron/Leonardo-VR/Readme.md

-#Versione 1
+## Italiano
+# Versione 2

-In questa versione è presente solamente il percorso fissato.
+In questa versione è presente un menù in cui si può scegliere il percorso da seguire:
-È possibile solamente guardarsi attorno con il visore.

-#Version 1
-In this version there is only the fixed route.
-You can only look around with your headset.
+- Percorso fissato
+- Percorso libero tra dei monumenti di Firenze
+- Percorso libero in una casa

+Nei percorsi liberi è possibile utilizzare i controller per spostarsi nella mappa, decidere la velocità con cui volare e tornare al menu principale.

+## English
+# Version 2
+In this version there's a menu where you can choose witch route you want to follow:
+- Fixed route
+- Free route between some monumets of Florence
+- Free route in a house

+In the routes you can use your controllers to move into the map, choose the speed of the flight and go back to the home menu.